Modular Gelfand pairs and multiplicity-free representations: Finite and compact multiplicity-free triples

-Take the algebraic closure of the finite field $k$ to view $\overline{\rho}$ as a representation of $G$ over $F := \overline{\F_\ell}$.
 As an immediate consequence of Theorem~\ref{thm:gelfand-triple-2}, it is entirely sufficient to know that $(G, H, \eta)$ is a multiplicity-free triple over the complex numbers to prove that $(G, H, \overline{\eta})$ is a multiplicity-free triple over such an $F$.
+We state the following result for a character $\eta$ for simplicity, but a similar statement should also hold for general irreducible complex representations $\eta$.